Salt Lake City Streetcars

 Salt Lake City's Streetcar Equipment -- Lists and other infomation about the street cars themselves.

 West Side Rapid Transit Co. -- Information about West Side Rapid Transit Co., a single-track street car line along Salt Lake City's Seventh West to "Tenth South" (today's 1300 South), then west across the Jordan River to the Garden City, Brighton, and Eldorado subdivisions.
-The line extended for seven miles, to about 3800 West.
+The line was operated with small steam locomotives and extended for seven miles, to about 3800 West.
 In 1893, a portion was converted to electric street car, and after 1895, steam dummy operations ended west of the Jordan River.
-The electric street car between downtown Salt Lake City and the Cannon farm at about 1000 West and 1300 South.
+The electric street car operated between downtown Salt Lake City and the Cannon farm at about 1000 West and 1300 South.
 Service ended 1909.

 1939 Report of Operations -- Information extracted from Utah Light & Traction's 1939 Report of Operations.